ricardotassio/price-smart-api/README.md

 ### Task 4.Model team

-**Objective**：The Model Team Lead is responsible for overseeing the development, optimization, and implementation of predictive models that will inform eBay sellers’ sales strategies.
+**Objective**：The Model Team Lead is responsible for overseeing the development, optimization, and implementation of predictive models.
+These models are designed to support eBay sellers in refining their sales strategies by providing actionable insights.
-Positioning and Role：Machine Learning Specialist, Communication Liaison between Data Input and Data Insights
+Positioning and Role：
+• **Key Responsibilities**: Model development, optimization, and cross-team coordination to ensure seamless integration of insights.

-### Task Assignments：
+### Task Assignments and Details：
-1.API Research & Setup
+**1.API Research & Setup**
-1.Model Selection
-•	Task: Identify and select algorithms suitable for data characteristics and project goals.
+• **Objective**: Research, identify, and set up APIs needed for sourcing relevant data from eBay and other external platforms.
-•	Responsible:
+• **Tasks**:
+  • Investigate available APIs for data collection (e.g., eBay API) and evaluate their compatibility with project requirements.
+  • Configure API connections and manage authentication protocols to secure data access.
+**2.Model Selection**
+• **Objective**: Select suitable machine learning algorithms based on the dataset characteristics and project objectives.
-•	Due:
+• **Tasks**:
-2.Model Training
+  • Review and compare various machine learning models (e.g., linear regression, decision trees, gradient boosting) for potential application.
+  • Ensure model selection aligns with the data volume, variety, and goals, such as predictive accuracy and interpretability.
+  • Document and justify selected algorithms for transparency and further tuning.
+**3.Model Training**
-•	Task: Train models using processed data to achieve baseline predictions.
+• **Objective**: Train selected models using prepared data to establish baseline predictive capabilities.
-•	Responsible:
+• **Tasks**:
+  • Split data into training, validation, and testing sets to ensure fair model evaluation.
+  • Train initial models to establish baseline performance, setting the foundation for further refinement.
+  • Record model outputs and preliminary results for review.
+**4.Model Evaluation**
+•	**Objective**: Assess model performance to ensure alignment with desired accuracy and robustness.
-•	Due:
+• **Tasks**:
-3.Model Evaluation
-•	Task: Evaluate model performance through metrics like accuracy, precision, and recall.
+  • Evaluate models using performance metrics like accuracy, precision, recall, and F1-score.
-•	Responsible:
-•	Due:
-4.Parameter Tuning
+  • Analyze error rates and identify areas of potential model improvement.
+  • Prepare evaluation reports with visualizations to clearly present findings to stakeholders.
+**5.Parameter Tuning**
-•	Task: Optimize model parameters to improve predictive accuracy.
+•	**Objective**: Optimize model parameters to enhance predictive accuracy and generalization.
-•	Responsible:
-•	Due:
+• **Tasks**:
-5.Cross-Team Collaboration
+  • Use techniques like grid search or randomized search for systematic parameter tuning.
+  • Adjust hyperparameters and compare model performance to identify optimal configurations.
+  • Log parameter settings and results for reproducibility.
+**6.Cross-Team Collaboration**
-•	Task: Coordinate closely with data input and insights teams for feature alignment, feedback, and insights integration.
+•	**Objective**:  Coordinate closely with the Data Input and Insights Teams to align on features, receive feedback, and integrate insights.
-•	Responsible:
+• **Tasks**:
+  • Facilitate regular meetings to discuss progress, challenges, and data feature updates.
+  • Align model requirements with the insights team for seamless incorporation of insights into models.
+  • Provide status updates and obtain feedback from stakeholders to ensure alignment with project goals.
 •	Due: